holly-cummins/sample.arduino/README.md

 For further documentation about using the Arduino feature see the [wiki pages](http://github.com/WASdev/sample.arduino.wlp/wiki).

+For any help with using this Arduino feature you can ask questions on [dW Answers](https://developer.ibm.com/answers/questions/) or open an [Issue](https://github.com/WASdev/sample.arduino.wlp/issues)

 ### Legal

 Licensed under the Apache License v2.